qjchen1972/remote-face-recognition/lib/README.md

-It is a library that uses caffe2 to deploy on mobile devices or PC. it rovides some features:
+It is a library that uses caffe2 to deploy on mobile devices or PC. it provides some features:

 *  Part of the code for face alignment comes from the seeta of the Chinese Academy of Sciences